jdharveng/deeplexia/README.md

 https://giphy.com/gifs/NFA61GS9qKZ68/html5

 1. We scraped https://emojipedia.org to obtain descriptions of emojis and use this to create Emoji Embeddings.
-Find the code for this in the Emojipedia folder https://github.com/jdharveng/deeplexia/tree/dev/Emojipedia.
+Find the code for this in the [Emojipedia folder](Emojipedia).

 2. https://github.com/jdharveng/deeplexia/blob/dev/Embeddings/I.Text2Emoji.ipynb